Review Of The Filmmaking Program

 Filmmaking EquipmentThe equipment our Film Academy students use is comparable to that of the leading degree programs in the United States.

 Students in the Four, Six and Eight-Week Filmmaking Workshops shoot 16mm film with Arriflex-S cameras and portable Lowel lighting packages for every shoot.
-Students in the Digital Filmmaking Workshops shoot on the Panasonic HMC150 digital video camera.
+Students in the Digital Filmmaking Workshops shoot on digital video camera.

-Students in the One-Year Filmmaking Program will use Arriflex-S and Arriflex-SR 16mm cameras, the 35mm Panavision camera, and the Panasonic HMC150 and Canon 5D HD digital video cameras.
+Students in the One-Year Filmmaking Program will use Arriflex-S and Arriflex-SR 16mm cameras, the 35mm Panavision camera, and HD digital video cameras.

-Students in the One-Week Movie Camp will shoot on Digital Video Camera (New York City and Los Angeles) or Panasonic HMC150 digital video cameras (all other locations).
+Students in the One-Week Movie Camp will shoot on digital video cameras.

-In all filmmaking programs and editing School workshops students edit digitally using Final Cut Pro on Macintosh computers.
+In all filmmaking programs and editing School workshops students edit digitally using digital editing software.

 Universal Studios' exclusive prop and costume collection that regularly supplies Hollywood blockbusters, will be made available at a special rate for New York Film Academy students attending at the Los Angeles location.